Breakfast Habits To Avoid for Weight Loss After 50, Say Experts

 Read on to learn more about the breakfast habits to avoid as you age—and for more healthy eating tips, make sure to also check out The 5 Best High-Protein Foods To Eat After 50.

 Getting enough fruit and vegetables into your breakfast can be a challenge, especially if you're used to grabbing a quick meal like a bagel or a breakfast bar.
 However, research shows that eating enough produce is crucial for weight loss.

 In one study analysis published by British Medical Journal Open, it was found that eating more produce, with a specific focus on fruit, led to a decrease in abdominal fat among women between the ages of 35–69 years old.
 Also, a review published in Nutrients found that more daily servings of vegetables were associated with greater loss of waist circumference in women.

 Not eating protein

-"Granola is often touted as being 'natural,' 'low sodium,' 'non-GMO,' or 'gluten-free,' which sounds healthful, but read the ingredients label; granola is often loaded with sugar," says dietitian Jinan Banna, RD, PhD, a professor of nutrition at the University of Hawaii at Mānoa.
-"There are 13 grams of added sugars in a ¾-cup serving.
-It doesn't keep you feeling full and provides a lot of calories with few beneficial vitamins and minerals."
+"Granola is often touted as being 'natural,' 'low sodium,' 'non-GMO,' or 'gluten-free,' which sounds healthful.
+But make sure to read the ingredients label, because granola is often loaded with sugar," says dietitian Jinan Banna, RD, Ph.D., a professor of nutrition at the University of Hawaii at Mānoa.

 Not getting enough fiber